nikitasetyagar/nikitasetyagar/README.md

 ### Hi there 👋

-I'm Niki, an ever-learning human being from earth.
+I'm Niki, an everlearning human being from earth.

 - 🔭 I’m currently working as a data analyst and expanding my portfolio
 - 🌱 I’m currently learning voice over and sport data analysis